ctm/Bataan-Memorial-Death-March/README.md

 mile six.
 I could barely walk the last several miles.

-Some of my previous years' training plans and logs have the history of how I got to where I am, but basically from mid November 2020 until March 21st, I'll be doing a speed run with my pack every Wednesday and a Saturday pack run that will alternate between a flat run with forty-pounds and a 5 mile up and 5 mile down thirty-five pound pack run at the local mountain.
+Some of my previous years' training plans and logs have the history of how I got to where I am, but basically from mid November until mid March, I'll be doing a speed run with my pack every Wednesday and a Saturday pack run that will alternate between a flat run with forty-pounds and a 5 mile up and 5 mile down thirty-five pound pack run at the local mountain.
 Specifically, my flat run will be done on the Bosque Bike Path and my mountain run will be done on La Luz.